Paint Your Own Snowdog Workshops, Saturday 12 November

 Lynn tells us:

-Each year we support two charities, and in 2015 we had...
+Each year we support two charities, and in 2015 we had a s...
 Read More

 We have been working collaboratively with national charity ‘Action Duchenne’ to support young people with Duchenne muscular dystrophy in the transition to adulthood.